William H. Kruskal Instructor of Statistics

 Qualifications

-- At least one year of experience managing staff, academic, and/or teaching personnel; such as, but not limited to, teaching assistants and graders.
+• At least one year of university-level teaching experience, such as, but not limited to, a TA or instructor of record.

 Application Instructions